nlpcl-lab/two-step-reason/README.md

 # Annotation quality control via two-step reason selection

-This is the code of the our paper ["Nonsense!: Quality Control via Two-Step Reason Selection for Annotating Local Acceptability and Related Attributes in News Editorials"](https://www.aclweb.org/anthology/D19-1293/) (EMNLP-IJCNLP 2019)
+This is the code of our paper ["Nonsense!: Quality Control via Two-Step Reason Selection for Annotating Local Acceptability and Related Attributes in News Editorials"](https://www.aclweb.org/anthology/D19-1293/) (EMNLP-IJCNLP 2019)

 The annotation tool that we used for testing the quality control method via two-step reason selection.
 The annotation guideline, acquired data, and code to reproduce the experimental results.